aldesantis/alessandro.codes/src/content/Literature notes/Articles/‘A Category Our Consumers Are Asking For’ Why More Brands Are Getting Into Fragrances.md

 ---
+title: |
-title: "‘A Category Our Consumers Are Asking For’: Why More Brands Are Getting Into Fragrances"
+  ‘A Category Our Consumers Are Asking For’: Why More Brands Are Getting Into Fragrances
+full_title: |
-full_title: "‘A Category Our Consumers Are Asking For’: Why More Brands Are Getting Into Fragrances"
+  ‘A Category Our Consumers Are Asking For’: Why More Brands Are Getting Into Fragrances
+author: |
-author: Julia Waldow
+  Julia Waldow
 url: https://www.modernretail.co/operations/a-category-our-consumers-are-asking-for-why-more-brands-are-getting-into-fragrances/?utm_source=mrdis&utm_campaign=ecommerceweekly&utm_medium=email
 category: articles
 image_url: https://www.modernretail.co/wp-content/uploads/sites/5/2023/11/KS23-FRAGRANCE-DAY1-0142FPO.jpg
-date: 2024-12-29
-time: 6:39 PM
-last_highlighted_date: 2023-11-22 11:17:17.488004+00:00
 published_date: 2023-11-13
 summary: |
   From Kendra Scott to Pleasing, more non-perfume brands are entering the fragrance space.
 We looked into the trend